mrocklin/blog/_posts/work/2015-05-19-State-of-Dask.md

 Who uses dask?
 --------------

-I work closely with a few groups that use dask.
+Dask developers work closely with a few really amazing users:

 1. [Stephan Hoyer](http://stephanhoyer.com/) at Climate Corp has integrated `dask.array` into [`xray`](xray.readthedocs.org) a library to manage large